boopsboops/crack-pipe/README.md

 ## Step 7: Cluster your reads

 This step performs several functions.
 First it merges all the samples and dereplicates again globally.
-Next, it clusters the sequences into biologically useful groups using the Swarm algorithm.
+Next, it clusters the sequences into biologically useful groups (OTUs) using the Swarm algorithm.
 This collapses most of the Illumina sequencing and PCR errors.
 Next, it removes sequences that could be chimaeric, i.e. partial sequences grafted together due to PCR or library prep errors.
-Next, it performs a quality filter where low abundance clusters are discarded as probaly spurious.
+Next, it performs a quality filter where low abundance OTUs are discarded as probaly spurious.
 Here, the -u argument is set as the proportion of total reads, so sequence clusters with fewer reads than this proportion will be discarded.
-The value below is an arbitrary starting point, so change as appropriate for your data.
-The -t argument is the number of processor cores of your machine (if in doubt, set to 4).
+The value below is an arbitrary starting point, so change as appropriate for your data (number of reads discarded is reported).
+The -t argument is the number of processor threads of your machine (if in doubt, set to 4).

 ```
-./cluster.sh -t 8 -u 0.000005
+./cluster.sh -t 4 -u 0.000005
 ```

 This step creates files named `results/cleaned.reads.fasta` and `temp/clustered/swarm.clusters.tsv`.